 There is a Discord app available for Windows which seems buggy or has some issues with the system.
 Most of the Windows users are facing similar kinds of issues with the Discord app.
 Sometimes, the app opens and shows the black background without any content which also seems quite irritating for a gamer.
 So, in order to fix this issue, we’ve provided some of the possible workarounds below.

 Also Read: How to Fix Discord Update Failed Error

 How to Fix Discord Won’t Open on Windows

-Fortunately, there are a couple of methods available that you can try on your computer to fix the Discord app not opening or doesn’t showing anything issue.
+Fortunately, there are a couple of methods available that you can try on your computer to fix the Discord app not opening or doesn’t show anything issue.
 Now, without further ado, let’s jump into the steps below.

 1. Repair Corrupt System Files

 - You will need to download and run the Reimage Plus tool to scan for corrupt files.
-If any files found corrupted and missing, then you can repair them by using this tool.
+If any files are found corrupted and missing, then you can repair them by using this tool.
 If not fixed, then follow the steps below.